wrauschuber/wrauschuber/README.md

 ### About Me

-I'm a sports analytics professional with experience at the NFL's Next Gen Stats team, where I worked on analytics dashboards, broadcast research, and data-driven storytelling.
-I graduated from the University of Iowa's Tippie College of Business in May 2024 with a B.B.A. in Business Analytics and Information Systems and a Minor in Sport and Recreation Management.

-My work sits at the intersection of football, data, and communication — pulling insights from complex datasets and translating them into clear, actionable findings for research, production, and broadcast teams.
+Data analyst with hands-on experience in a production-level analytics environment.
+I recently wrapped up a role with the NFL's Next Gen Stats team, where I analyzed data, built dashboards, and contributed to research used across multiple teams.

+I hold a B.B.A. in Business Analytics and Information Systems from the University of Iowa, where I built a strong foundation in data analysis, modeling, and visualization.

+I'm focused on continuing to grow my skill set while applying data to solve practical business problems.

 ---